**We Only Ship To US Business Addresses**

 All these components allow the arbor press to do small jobs.

 • The ram applies force to the workpiece for pressing operations.
-Punches or tools can be added to the end of the ram for different pressing applications like riveting, squeezing, bending and punching.
+Punches or tools can be added to the end of the ram for different pressing applications, such as riveting, squeezing, bending, and punching.

 • The anvil, a machined steel component with multiple slot positions to hold workpieces of different sizes and shapes

-• The base provides stability and a flat surface to mount dies, fixtures and other components necessary for the press to work.
+• The base provides stability and a flat surface to mount dies, fixtures, and other components necessary for the press to work.
+The press bases are machined for maximum stability and drilled to permit side mounting options, enhancing the overall performance and adding rigidity to the press body.

 These components work together to make the press work.